pnp/cli-microsoft365/docs/manual/docs/cmd/spo/page/page-add.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to a SharePoint Online site, using the [spo connect](../connect.md) command.
+    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To create new modern page, you have to first connect to a SharePoint site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso.sharepoint.com`.
+To create new modern page, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 If you try to create a page with a name of a page that already exists, you will get a `The file exists` error.